Rashtriya Raksha University: Major achievements

 The first convocation of the university was organized on 12 March 2022, that was graced by the presence of Prime Minister Narendra Modi.
-Along with Honorable Prime Minister Union Home Minister Amit Shah, Governor of Gujarat and Chief Minister of Gujarat were also present at the event.
+Along with Honorable Union Home Minister Amit Shah, Governor of Gujarat and Chief Minister of Gujarat were also present at the event.

 The union government introduced a bill to upgrade the Gujarat-based Raksha Shakti University as an institution of national importance.
 G Kishan Reddy, Union Minister of State for Home, introduced the Rashtriya Raksha University Bill, 2020.

 Amit Shah, The Union Minister for Home Affairs while speaking at the valedictory session of 47th All India Police Science Congress in December 2019, said that the government will establish 'Raksha Shakti University' and affiliated colleges in the states where there is no police university.

 Raksha Shakti University had signed an MoU with Israel based ‘HackerU’ for its course of PG Diploma in Cyber Forensics since 2017–18.

 Arjun Ram Meghwal, Minister of State for Parliamentary Affairs, Water Resources, River Development and Ganga Rejuvenation, awarded the Merit trophy to Raksha Shakti University at the 14th National Youth Parliament Competition, 2017–18.

 Forensic psychologist Reena Sharma while pursuing her Ph.D. from RRU opted for the positive criminology route and assessed violent behaviour of 110 prison inmates convicted under heinous offenses like murder, rape, etc. She convinced the prison authorities to set up a psychological cell in Sabarmati Jail, Ahmedabad, Gujarat.

 RRU has signed a memorandum of understanding with India Navy for collaboration for innovation and research in the field of defense.
 RRU was praised by Defence Minister Shree Rajnath Singh on the occasion.